jfcarr/astro-planner-web/README.md

 dotnet publish -c Release
 ```

 A website with all of the required WebAssembly binaries will be generated in `src/AstroPlanner/bin/Release/publish/wwwroot`.
-You can open the index.html file in your browser or, if you want to host the project, upload all of the contents of the wwwroot directory, including all subdirectories.
+Upload all of the contents of the wwwroot directory to your web host, including all subdirectories.
+You can also run locally with a development server, e.g., `php -S localhost:8088`.

 ## Some Technical Details